At least seven killed in South Sudan hospital bombing: MSF

 — MSF South Sudan (@MSF_SouthSudan) May 3, 2025

-Additional strikes occurred hours later near a market in Old Fangak, causing widespread panic and displacement of civilians, according to several eyewitnesses.
+Additional strikes occurred hours later near a market in Old Fangak, causing widespread panic and displacement of civilians, according to several witnesses.

 Tensions between forces allied with President Salva Kiir and those of First Vice President Riek Machar have boiled over.